nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    - Returns Buy groceries but not Groceries
 - `find buy webcast`
    - Returns any tasks having titles buy or webcast

-### 3.6.
-Deleting a task : `delete`

-Deletes the task identified by the index number used in the last task listing.

-Format: `delete [TASK_LIST] INDEX`

-> Deletes the task at the specified TASK\_LIST and INDEX.
-The task list refers to the name of the task list e.g. &quot;floating&quot;, &quot;ongoing&quot; and &quot;completed&quot;.
-If no task list name specified, it is assumed to be &quot;ongoing&quot;.
-The index refers to the index number shown in the most recent listing.<br><br>
-The index must be a positive integer 1, 2, 3, ...

-Examples:

-- `list`
-- `delete 2`
-   - Deletes the 2nd task in the list.
-- `find 2103T`
-- `delete 1`
-   - Deletes the 1st task in the results of the `find` command.

 ### 3.7.
 Marking a task as complete : `complete`